What is the Result Section of a Research Paper?

 Lastly, propose avenues for future research that could address the identified limitations, offering insights for researchers interested in building upon your study.

 By following these steps, you can engage your audience, providing a comprehensive and insightful view of your research findings.
+Keep in mind that you should avoid discussing your results in great detail, as that will be addressed in the discussion section.

 Results Section for Quantitative Research